 “The rest of Matthew 11 further discusses the rejection of the kingdom message by the leaders and people of Israel.
 With 11:14 Jesus states, ‘And if you are willing to accept it, John himself is Elijah who was to come.’
 The conditional particle ‘if’ (ei) indicates that if Israel would receive John and his message then he would be the fulfillment of the Malachi 4 prophecy concerning the coming of Elijah.
 Toussaint notes, ‘There is scarcely a passage in Scripture which shows more clearly that the kingdom was being offered to Israel at this time.’”10

-But Vlach failed to grasp the significance of the succeeding revelation that affirms the prophecy of Elijah telescopes into the second advent.
+But Vlach failed to grasp the significance of Christ’s revelation that affirms that the prophecy of Elijah telescopes into the second advent.

-Christ prophesied Israel’s persecution would continue until his return, which also confirms 2 Samuel 7:10 like Jeremiah 23:5-6 was intended to be consummated at the second advent, the MK (Ps 110:1; Mt 10:23; 25:31; Lk 19:12-15).
-Christ came as a servant of rulers, despised by men and abhorred by the shepherds of Judah in fulfillment of Psalms 2:1-3, 118:22-24, Isaiah 49:7, 53:1-4 and Zechariah 11:8 to name but a few.
-This is also corroborated in the NT by Matthew and Mark when they state Christ came not to be ministered unto as a king (Mt 20:28; Mk 10:45).
-Under a strict grammatical-historical hermeneutic there is no scriptural support for an offering of the MK at first advent.
+Christ prophesied that Israel’s persecution would continue until his return, which also confirms that 2 Samuel 7:10, like Jeremiah 23:5-6, was intended to be consummated at the second advent, with the MK (Psalms 110:1; Matthew 10:23; 25:31; Luke 19:12-15).
+Christ came as a servant of rulers, despised by men and abhorred by the shepherds of Judah in fulfillment of Psalms 2:1-3, Psalms 118:22-24, Isaiah 49:7, Isaiah 53:1-4 and Zechariah 11:8, to name but a few.
+This is also corroborated in the NT by Matthew and Mark when they state that Christ came not to be ministered unto as a king (Matthew 20:28; Mark 10:45).
+Under a strict historical-grammatical hermeneutic there is no scriptural support for an offering of the MK at first advent.

-Vlach changes the meaning of “the kingdom of heaven” as an ad hoc in his failure to produce any real evidence Christ offered the MK at the first advent.
-He believes the transition from God offering the MK and his change of mind came between Matthew’s chapters 11 through 13, where Vlach also changes the meaning of the phrase “the kingdom of heaven.”
+Vlach changes the meaning of “the kingdom of heaven” as an ad hoc in his failure to produce any real evidence that Christ offered the MK at the first advent.
+He believes the transition from God offering the MK and his change of mind came between Matthew 11 and 13, where Vlach also changes the meaning of the phrase “the kingdom of heaven.”

 “Matthew 13 must be understood in light of the events preceding this chapter, especially chapters 11 and 12.
 The kingdom promised by the Old Testament prophets was “at hand”—its coming was on the brink.
 In fact, it was present in the person, words, and works of Jesus.
 All that needed to happen was a national recognition of the Messiah and repentance from both the people and leaders of Israel.
 Instead, the King and His kingdom were met with hostility and rejection and violence had been done to the kingdom program.
 Matthew 13 marks a dramatic shift in the kingdom program as Jesus withdraws from wide scale proclamation of the kingdom to the cities of Israel and begins to share new truths or “mysteries” concerning the kingdom with His disciples.”13